Sunday, 17 April 2016

 would not always work on certain computers and would not batch render, as well

-as it initially rendering too dark, which I was
+too dark, which I was

 able to fix by applying the Gamma output transformer to the renderer, but